-Select text data in a browser or in a text editor or file(s) from your system and press Ctrl+C (Cmd+C for Mac OS X).
+Select text data in a browser or in a text editor or file(s) from your system and press Ctrl+C (Cmd+C for macOS).

 Switch to UGENE with an opened project, click the project area and press Ctrl+V (Cmd+V).